MegEngine/RepLKNet/README.md

 Scaling Up Your Kernels to 31x31: Revisiting Large Kernel Design in CNNs.

+The [paper](https://github.com/megvii-research/RepLKNet/blob/main/replknet-arxiv.pdf) is still being processed by arXiv.
+You may download it from this repo.

 ## Other implementations

 | framework | link |